 By using salt does this make the water taste like sea water?

 No!
-The taste of the water can be described of that of a tear drop.
+The taste of the water can be described as that of a teardrop.

 What is the life expectancy of the cell?